Magnetic signatures of pressure-induced multicomponent superconductivity in UTe$_2$: Abstract

 \section{Abstract}

-The heavy fermion material UTe$_2$ possesses a rich phase diagram with multiple superconducting phases, several of which exhibit characteristics of odd-parity pairing.
-Here, we report on the pressure dependence of signatures of the superconducting transition in the temperature dependent ac magnetic susceptibility $\chi(T)$ in high quality UTe$_2$ single crystals.
-We resolve a single superconducting transition in $\chi(T)$ at low pressures $<\unit[0.3]{GPa}$.
-At higher pressure, however, a second feature emerges in $\chi(T)$, which is located at the thermodynamic phase boundary between two separate superconducting states previously identified by specific heat studies.
-The observation of a two-step transition in $\chi(T)$ can be understood as a consequence of the change in the London penetration depth, when UTe$_2$ switches from one superconducting phase into another.
+The phase diagram of the heavy fermion compound UTe$_2$ contains multiple superconducting phases, several of which show characteristics of odd-parity pairing.
+We have investigated the pressure dependence of the superconducting transition in high-quality crystals of UTe$_2$ by tracking its signature in the magnetic susceptibility $\chi(T)$.
+A single, sharp superconducting transition is observed at low pressures $<\unit[0.3]{GPa}$.
+At higher pressure, a second feature emerges in $\chi(T)$, which is located at the lower-temperature thermodynamic phase boundary previously identified in specific heat measurements.
+This second transition anomaly in $\chi(T)$ can be attributed to a step change in the London penetration depth, providing direct evidence for a change in the superconducting order parameter of UTe$_2$.
+Thermodynamic constraints suggest that the low temperature, high pressure superconducting state is distinct from zero pressure superconductivity as well as from the high pressure, high temperature superconducting state, raising the possibility of multicomponent superconductivity in high pressure UTe$_2$.

 Few materials possess phase diagrams containing several distinct superconducting states.
-Examples include the heavy fermion metals UPt$_3$ \cite{FisherUPt3PhysRevLett.62.1411,HasselbackUPt3PhysRevLett.63.93,TailleferUPt3RevModPhys.74.235} and U$_{1-x}$Th$_x$Be$_{13}$ \cite{Ott85PhysRevB.31.1651,Kim91PhysRevB.44.6921}, both of which exhibit two anomalies in their specific heat as a function of temperature, $C_p(T)$, signifying a second-order thermodynamic phase transition between distinct superconducting states.
-The ferromagnet URhGe and the non-centrosymmetric compound CeRh$_2$As$_2$ both have magnetic field-induced superconducting phases \cite{levy2005URhGe,khim2021scienceCeRh2As2} -- the former case is understood to be caused by a field-induced electronic instability \cite{yelland2011URhGe,Sherkunov18PhysRevLett.121.097001}, with the latter posited to coexist with either a quadrupolar density wave \cite{brandoQUADPhysRevX.12.011023,KonstantinPhysRevB.107.L220504} or antiferromagnetism \cite{ChajewskiPhysRevLett.132.076504}.
+Examples include the heavy fermion metals UPt$_3$ \cite{FisherUPt3PhysRevLett.62.1411,HasselbackUPt3PhysRevLett.63.93,TailleferUPt3RevModPhys.74.235} and U$_{1-x}$Th$_x$Be$_{13}$ \cite{Ott85PhysRevB.31.1651,Kim91PhysRevB.44.6921}, both of which exhibit two anomalies in their specific heat as a function of temperature, $C(T)$, signalling a second-order thermodynamic phase transition between distinct superconducting states.
+In the ferromagnet URhGe, superconductivity is first suppressed and then re-emerges in applied field along the hard axis \cite{levy2005URhGe,yelland2011URhGe,Sherkunov18PhysRevLett.121.097001}, and in CeRh$_2$As$_2$, a second superconducting state with upper critical field $B_{c2}$ far exceeding the conventional Pauli limit is likewise induced in fields along the hard axis \cite{khim2021scienceCeRh2As2,brandoQUADPhysRevX.12.011023,KonstantinPhysRevB.107.L220504,ChajewskiPhysRevLett.132.076504}.